🤖 LLM vs traditional translators: the match

 Before diving headfirst into AI, let's honestly compare the available options.

-🌐 Google Translate: Fast but Limited
+🌐 Google Translate: fast but limited

 - ❌ Loses the author's tone and style